 What is Meant by Network Security?

-Network security is a set of hardware and software solutions that stop unauthorized users from accessing a network and its resources.
+Network security encompasses a set of hardware and software solutions designed to prevent unauthorized users from accessing a network and its resources.
 The goal of network security is to create a safe work platform for devices, users, and programs.

 Network security has several vital roles within an IT environment: